Labbeti/conette-audio-captioning/README.md

 </div>

 CoNeTTE is an audio captioning system, which generate a short textual description of the sound events in any audio file.
 The architecture and training are explained in the corresponding [paper](https://arxiv.org/pdf/2309.00454.pdf).
 The model has been developped by me ([Étienne Labbé](https://labbeti.github.io/)) during my PhD.
+A simple interface to test CoNeTTE is available on [HuggingFace website](https://huggingface.co/spaces/Labbeti/conette).

 ## Installation
 ```bash